queryverse/Query.jl/README.md

 ````julia
 Pkg.clone("https://github.com/davidanthoff/LINQ.jl.git")
 ````
-You then need to be on master or other branches for various branches:
+You then need to be on master or other branches for various packages:
 ````julia
 Pkg.checkout("DataFrames", "nl/nullable")
 Pkg.checkout("DataStreams")